Joint Child Protection Response (JCPR) Program

 What is JCPR? podcast and transcript can be accessed on the NGO Learning website

 The NGO Learning Centre website also contains an online classroom that includes modules on the MRG, online reporting and ‘What is child protection reporting and Keep Them Safe’

-Additional information about the role of JCPR can be found on the FACS website.
+Additional information about the role of JCPR can be found on the DCJ website.

-For FACS JCPR Manager Client Service contact details please contact CSStatewideServicesJIRT@facs.nsw.gov.au
+For DCJ JCPR Manager Client Service contact details please contact CSStatewideServicesJIRT@facs.nsw.gov.au

-The Care Act also allows FACS to request information from prescribed agencies under section 248, which is used in strictly limited circumstances and with the approval Director Community Services.
-In the exercise of the Minister’s parental responsibility, FACS may also require information from OOHC NGOs or access to certain information about the performance of services under section 6 of the Standard Service Agreement.
+The Care Act also allows DCJ to request information from prescribed agencies under section 248, which is used in strictly limited circumstances and with the approval Director Community Services.
+In the exercise of the Minister’s parental responsibility, DCJ may also require information from OOHC NGOs or access to certain information about the performance of services under section 6 of the Standard Service Agreement.